How I Use Carb Cycling to Reset My Adrenals, Stress Levels and Sleep

 Carbs 101: Evil Villain, Loyal Ally... or Both?

 But the truth remains that we only have three macronutrients to choose from-- carbs, protein and fats.
-Is it good advice to dis one and favor another?
-Will it all change in 10 years?
+Is it good advice to severely cut down or eliminate any one of these groups-- all of which have nourished humans for ages?

 Let's explore this confusing territory.

-First off, there is no doubt that the carbs that have gained a bad rap are technically known as refined or processed carbohydrates.
+First off, let's clarify that most of the carbs that have gained a bad rap are technically known as refined or processed carbohydrates.
 These include the white stuff-- refined sugar and flour products such as:

-Studies clearly demonstrate that consuming a large amount of these Western diet staples has been linked to dramatically increased disease risk, particularly for:
+Studies demonstrate that consuming a large amount of these highly processed Western diet staples has been linked to dramatically increased disease risk, particularly for:

 Obesity (even in children)